lf-lang/rfcs/README.md

 days and is announced both on the community mailing list and the [`#rfc` Zulip channel](https://lf-lang.zulipchat.com/#narrow/stream/425418-RFCs).
 The announcement should include the RFC title and abstract as well as a link to the PR.
-At the next developer meeting after the FCP period ends, the maintainers will discuss the RFC and reach a decision.
+After the FCP period ends, the maintainers will discuss the RFC and reach a decision.

 #### Accepted RFCs